 Depending on your variables/influences for customer propensity, you can customize KeyLines events and display to show it visually.

 If Gonzalez does leave the service, the damage is realistically limited to his immediate connections – of which he has five.
 Not such a risk to the business.

 However, this isn’t always the case.
 A wider use of Social Network Analysis (SNA) here could be to perform wider network analysis to identify strategically important customers.

-To read more about SNA measures, take a look at this previous post – but for now, we’re going to look at degree centrality.
+You can read more about SNA measures here.
+For now, we’re going to look at degree centrality.

 Degree Centrality is a simple SNA measure that counts how many connections a node has within a network.

 For a visual example, let’s look at one of Gonzalez’s second-degree connections, Tim: